ytmimi/Chess.com-Public-Game-Data-API/README.md

 # Chess.com's Public Data API

 ### About
-I'm an avid chess player, and I recently learned that chess.com archives just about every game you play.
-Turns out they also have an extremely convenient and easy to use [API](https://www.chess.com/news/view/published-data-api), which allow you to get access to all that data.
+I'm an avid chess player and have been using chess.com consistently for the past two years.
+I recently learned that chess.com archives just about every game you play.
+Turns out they also have an extremely convenient and easy to use [API](https://www.chess.com/news/view/published-data-api), which allows you to get access to all that data.
 My goal was to use the API to compile data on every game, which I could then use to conduct some basic analysis.
 The program collects data on the following fields for each game:
 * **Player Data**

    Username, Rating, Nationality, Side(white or black), Result (win, lose, etc.), and First Move.

 * **Opponent Data**

-   Opponent fields identical to player fields,
+   Username, Rating, Nationality, Side(white or black), Result (win, lose, etc.), and First Move.

 * **General Game Data**

    Variation, Termination, Number of Moves, and End Date.

 Most data from the API gets processed during the execution of the program, so extending the fields collected each game should be very easy.
+For example, although the program doesn't (yet) save the moves played, they are all parsed and organized into a Python dictionary.

-Although the program is currently set up to gather data from chess.com's API, the ultimate goal for this project is to use my game data to build a chess bot that plays similar to me.
+The ultimate goal for this project is to use my game data to build a chess bot that plays similar to me.
+Not sure how I'll get there, but I think its good goal to strive towards, and I hope to learn alot along the way.

 ### Set Up